nicklockwood/FastCoding/README.md

 Release notes
 ------------------

+Version 3.1.1

+- Fixed crash when encoding classes where encodeWithCoder: contains an enumeration block

 Version 3.1

 - NSDecimalNumber is now supported (previously was encoded as NSNumber)
 - Fixed bug with NSCoding support
-- Fixed alignment ossue when reading encoded NSDate objects (dates are hard, OK?!)
+- Fixed alignment issue when reading encoded NSDate objects (dates are hard, OK?)
-- Fixed crash when using FastCoding + ARC (but you still shouldn't use ARC)
+- Fixed crash when using FastCoding with ARC (but you still shouldn't use ARC)

 Version 3.0.2